-Platinum/Palladium prints hand-crafted by me.
-This printing process is archival, and each print is unique--the product of a myriad of artistic choices including type of paper, custom-mixed sensitizers, developers, printing exposure light source and printing exposure time.
+This alternative monochrome printing process was invented in the mid-19th century.
+It results in an extremely long-lived, archival print, and each print is unique--the product of a myriad of artistic choices including type of paper, custom-mixed sensitizers, developers, printing exposure light source and printing exposure time.

 These are contact prints, made from negatives that must be the same size as the print itself.
-I make digital negatives for printing in this "alternative" process, and I enjoy the combination of modern and ancient methods.
+I make digital negatives for printing with this method, and I enjoy the combination of modern and antique methods.
 All platinum/palladium prints have a matte, rather than glossy or satin finish, because the sensitizer is absorbed into, and bonds with, the paper to create the image.
 (In a traditional silver gelatin print, the paper serves as a base for a layer of emulsion from which the image is made.
-Digital prints also depend on a coating to receive pigment inks.)
+Digital pigment prints also depend on a coating to receive pigment inks.)
 Therefore the platinum/palladium print is as long-lasting and archival as the paper itself.
 The oldest platinotype prints are over 150 years old.

-My prints are made from cotton, acid-free, museum-quality paper, with museum-quality archival printing, clearing and washing methods.
-A platinum/palladium print also has a more gradual tonal change from black to white than silver or digital prints, giving graceful, smooth transitions from light to dark, with subtle details and a tell-tale visual impact.
-Prints available in various sizes generally associated with traditional large format negative sizes including 4"x5", 5"x7", 6"x9", 8"x10", 6"x 12", and 11"x14".
+My prints are made on cotton, acid-free, museum-quality paper, with museum-quality archival developing, clearing and washing methods.
+A platinum/palladium print also has a more gradual tonal change from black to white than silver or digital prints, giving graceful, smooth transitions from light to dark, especially in the mid-tones, with subtle details and a tell-tale visual impact.
+Prints available in various sizes from 4"x5", to 10"x12.5".
 I also make square prints up to 10"x10".